27 Reasons I'm Happier Alcohol-Free

 I think this one is tied to being happier, calmer and more confident.
 Situations that in the past would have really irked me (like an annoying email) no longer occupy as much space in my mind.
 If someone is irritating, I am better at tuning them out rather than being affected by their energy.

-Specifically, I have more visible muscle definition in my arms and abdomen.
+In additional to losing weight, I have more visible muscle definition, especially in my arms and abdomen.
 Not only does alcohol contain a ton of empty calories, but regular drinking prevents your body from absorbing nutrients, which can leave you feeling hungry.
 Also, recent studies suggest consuming alcohol, especially during the recovery window, may have the potential of suppressing muscle growth by reducing a person’s rate of muscle protein synthesis.
+My “problem areas” and that last stubborn 15 pounds that I thought were genetic turned out to be inflammation caused by alcohol.
+Wow!

 I wasn’t typically an angry or sad drinker, but I think we all have our moments.
 It’s nice to know your feelings are always 100% your own.